 Although entry to the Statue of Liberty is included with the pass, entry to the pedestal and crown are not.
 If that’s something you really want to do, you’ll want to plan it out in advance.

-Additionally, the New York City Explorer Pass does not include any transportation options other than bus tours.
+Additionally, the Go City New York Explorer Pass does not include any transportation options other than bus tours.
 This certainly isn’t a deal breaker, but including subway access would make exploring the city even easier.

-Who Is the New York City Explorer Pass Good For?
+Who Is the New York Explorer Pass Good For?

 - First-timers – First time in the Big Apple?
-You’ll probably want to visit at least a few of the city’s iconic attractions.
-The New York Explorer Pass will help you do it for less.
+There are so many things to do in NYC on your first trip.
+You’ll definitely want to visit several of the city’s iconic attractions, and the New York Explorer Pass will help you do it for less.

 - Repeat visitors – If you’ve been to NYC before, you might not be on a power-sightseeing mission.
-But, that doesn’t mean there aren’t a few of the 82 attractions you’d like to see or do.
-The 3-attraction pass might meet your needs perfectly!
+With more than 80 available attractions, however, the 3-attraction pass might meet your needs perfectly!

-- Travelers staying awhile – While other passes offer unlimited sightseeing for a set number of days, the New York City Explorer Pass offers access to a set number of attractions and is valid for a full 30 days.
-So, if you’re staying in NYC for a couple of weeks, you’ll probably benefit from a 10-attractions pass…and you’ll have plenty of time to use it.
+- Travelers staying awhile – While other passes offer unlimited sightseeing for a set number of days, the New York Explorer Pass includes a set number of attractions and is valid for a full 60 days.
+So, if you’re staying in NYC for a few weeks, you’ll probably benefit from a 10-attractions pass…and you’ll have plenty of time to use it.